Sorry, you need to enable JavaScript to visit this website.

 4.7 Youth work to foster social inclusion

-Last update: 1 April 2024
+Last update: 6 April 2025

 Main inclusive Youth-Work programmes and target groups

 On the local level, youth work is less target group-oriented.
-Teenagers who are the most frequently addressed target group, followed by youngsters with minority background, the socially excluded and the unemployed.
+Teenagers are the most frequently addressed target group, followed by youngsters with minority backgrounds, the socially excluded and the unemployed.
 Youth work provides less support to refugees and youngsters from immigrant families in Hungary.
 Young people with disabilities and LMBTQ (lesbian/ gay/ bisexual/ transgender and queer) youngsters are even less in the focus of youth work.